markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

-# Unofficial DeepHAM (Han et al., 2025) Implementation in Pytorch (repo under construction)
+# Unofficial DeepHAM (Han, Yang, and E, 2021) Implementation in Pytorch (repo under construction)

 ## Description

 This repository contains a sample code for computing the Krusell Smith (1998) model by following the DeepHAM algorithm in Pytorch.
 Authorization from the original authors has been granted for this repository.

 This repository is built entirely on the methodology of the original authors, [Original Paper](https://yangycpku.github.io/files/DeepHAM_paper.pdf).
 I am NOT an author of the original paper and this is purely an implementation for educational purposes.
+Please check the official repo at: [Original Repository](https://github.com/frankhan91/DeepHAM).

 ### Why DeepHam and Deep Learning for Macroeconomics?